 Celia Swart (1994, NL) is a saxophone player and a new music composer.

 Growing up playing saxophone and piano, she found her love for composing.
-In 2018 Celia completed her bachelor degree in composition at the Royal conservatory in The Hague (NL), where she has studied with Guus Janssen, Martijn Padding, Peter Adriaansz and Diderik Wagenaar.
+In 2018 Celia completed her bachelor degree in composition at the Royal conservatory in The Hague (NL), where she has studied with Yannis Kyriakides, Guus Janssen, Peter Adriaansz and Diderik Wagenaar.

 In the past years she has written compositions for orchestras like the Residentie Orchestra and Ricciotti Ensemble and ensembles like Nieuw Ensemble, Herz Ensemble and Kluster5.
 She also plays and writes music for her own modern jazz group SWART, who released their debut album Lost In in October 2018.